 Spray down each wall at a time.
 Make sure to clean corners with care.
 Clean the floor and ceiling, and vent flaps.
 Don’t let any space go uncleaned!

-When it comes to growing cannabis, there are necessary tools that you must have; let’s take a look at each and their role in growing the best marijuana.
+When it comes to growing cannabis, there are necessary equipment that you must have.
+Let’s take a look at each and their role in growing the best marijuana.

 More than likely, you’ll connect ducting to your inline fan, which will also join to a hood that contains your light source.
 Your grow tent should accommodate the various sizes of ducting that you intend to use so that you don’t come across any barriers during the set-up process.

 Another aspect to consider when setting up your grow tent is the availability of fresh air.
 Is there a window nearby or an attic?